Please visit this page for more information on the underlying vision behind my retreats and courses.

 - Place and belonging

-- ‘Nonhuman others’: working with animals and plants
+- ‘Nonhuman others’: writing about animals and plants

 - Ecopsychology: understanding the roots of our connection, and the loss of our wild selves